 Then, we turn the thought around exploring examples that could be as true or even truer.

 I'm wasting their life.
 Examples: In my imagination (not reality), I see them in worst case scenarios.
 I put them in that hopelessness.
 I'm wasting time in my fears which stops me from enhancing time and expressing love.
+It stops me from offering my heart to just connecting to them and with them.
+This disconnect can be more more painful than the events.
 It stops me from inspiration to find ways to be love and peace, and ways to help in ways that are helpful, so I miss opportunities to contribute to life and love in their life, and my own.

 I'm wasting my life.
 Examples: I can spend a lot of time in fear and then paralysis.
 I can isolate and get stuck, not joining life in a pro-active way.
 I'm wasting all the unconditional love that can be found in me and through me.
 That disconnects me from me, and from my loved ones.
-This is a great pain to waste my life this way.
-(This becomes an invitation to see the truth of it, and to find ways to reconnect with love and live.
-What would that look like?)
+This causes great pain to waste my life this way.
+It is so good to see this as this becomes an invitation to see the truth of it, and to find ways to reconnect with love and life.
+What would that look like?
+Gratitude for what is present and available is a powerful place to begin!

 They're not wasting their life.
 Examples: I have not been assigned the master of their life and their divine purpose and contribution, whatever that might look like.
 I believe that all can be used for transformation, not wasted.
 Someone, somewhere is learning from their life, including me.
 They are worthy, nothing wasted.
 Their life matters! to me and no matter how they are living it.
 My job is to love them wherever they are at in their life, the life I do not own, the path I can not choose or do for them.
 I can love them, as is, now!
 They are not wasted there, and neither am I!
 Connected!